asiakay/ux-plan-for-startup/README.md

 # Project Goals and Objectives

 ## Problem Statement
-Our product/service aims to address the problem of [specific problem or pain point in your target audience's life].
-Many [target audience] struggle with [problem], and our goal is to provide a solution that simplifies their lives and enhances their [related experience, e.g., productivity, convenience, enjoyment].
+Our product/service aims to address the problem of barriers to good nutrition for cancer survivors.
+Many cancer survivors struggle with nutrition, and our goal is to provide a solution that simplifies their lives and enhances their chances of survival and quality of life.